symfony/symfony1-docs/gentle-introduction/en/19-Mastering-Symfony-s-Configuration-Files.markdown

 Two other pages bear a symfony look and feel, and they also need to be customized before deployment to production.
 These pages are not in the `default` module, because they are called when symfony cannot run properly.
 Instead, you will find these default pages in the `sfConfig::get('sf_symfony_lib_dir')/exception/data/` directory:

   * `error.html.php`: Page called when an internal server error occurs in the production environment.
 In other environments (where debug is set to `true`), when an error occurs, symfony displays the full execution stack and an explicit error message (see Chapter 16 for details).
-  * `unavailable.php`: Page called when a user requests a page while the application is disabled (with the `disable` task).
-It is also called while the cache is being cleared (that is, between a call to the `php symfony cache:clear` task and the end of this task execution).
+  * `unavailable.php`: Page called when a user requests a page while the application is disabled (with the `project:disable` task).
+It is also called while the cache is being cleared (that is, between a call to the `cache:clear` task and the end of this task execution).
 On systems with a very large cache, the cache-clearing process can take several seconds.
 Symfony cannot execute a request with a partially cleared cache, so requests received before the end of the process are redirected to this page.

 To customize these pages, simply create `error/error.html.php` and `unavailable.php` in your project or application's `config/` directory.
 Symfony will use these templates instead of its own.